rockandscissor/clockwork-php/README.md

 # Clockwork SMS API Wrapper for PHP

 This wrapper lets you interact with Clockwork without the hassle of having to create any XML or make HTTP calls.
+This version of the wrapper has been forked and updated to work with newer version of PHP by Rock & Scissor as Mediaburst was acquired by Textanywhere which means the original repo was abandoned.

 ## What's Clockwork?